smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 |---------|-------|
 | 6       | 6     |

-However, given an empty dataset, the two operations return vary different answers.
+However, the two operations return very different answers given an empty dataset.
 The `SUM` function returns a NULL marker, while the `COUNT` function returns a value of 0.

 ```sql
 CREATE TABLE ##Test